 Low season in Jamaica continues from July until October.
 Low season travel can mean great deals on flights, resorts and even water sports.
 It is also much easier to get a seat at a dinner table of a popular restaurant without having to book it beforehand.
 Due to more appealing rates, low season travel is ideal for travelers on a budget.

 The shoulder season falls in between peak season and low season and occurs from about Mid-April to July and November until mid-December.
-The weather is as sunny as the high season and rates are better throughout, so it is easier to strike a deal in your favor.
+The weather in Jamaica at this time is as sunny as the high season and rates are better throughout, so it is easier to strike a deal in your favor.
 You’ll also have more of the island to yourself, but there will still be enough going on to keep you occupied.

 Picture: Seek adventure, relax, or do both.
 It's all about spending time with those you love... any way you want.